Clapton C.F.C.: Ground

-The men's team currently groundshare with Walthamstow at Wadham Lodge, after spending their first season at an adjacent ground, nicknamed by fans as the 'Stray Dog' after The Old Spotted Dog.
-The women's team now play at The Old Spotted Dog in Forest Gate.
+Both the women's and men's first teams play at The Old Spotted Dog in Forest Gate.

 On 17 September 2019, it was confirmed that Clapton Community had been awarded the lease at The Old Spotted Dog, following Clapton FC's eviction.
-On 24 July 2020, Clapton Community announced that they had purchased the freehold for the Old Spotted Dog and become the new owners.
+On 24 July 2020, Clapton Community announced that they had purchased the freehold for The Old Spotted Dog and become the new owners.

-The women's first team play at The Old Spotted Dog, using changing rooms at the nearby Stratford School.
-The men's first team plan to return soon on the completion of on site changing rooms.
+From 2022 the women's first team play at The Old Spotted Dog, using changing rooms at the nearby Stratford School.
+After completion of the purchase of adjacent warehouse and renovation of the old changing rooms, the men's first team were able to join the women's first team in using The Old Spotted Dog as their home ground.
 Clapton Community youth teams train at the ground.

-The men's development team play at Hackney Marshes.
-The women's development team play at Tooting Common.
-Women's open access teams usually play at Jack Carter Centre, Gants Hill.
+The men's development team, the women's development team and the women's open access team all usually play at Hackney Marshes.
 Clapton five-a-side teams, Clapton CFC Belters and Clapton CFC Massive play at Mabley Green in Hackney.